Melanie Oxley: 1989-present: Melanie Oxley & Chris Abrahams

 Their third studio album, Jerusalem Bay, was issued in December 1998 and was produced by Oxley and Abrahams.
 Additional musicians included Mike Bukowski on trumpet (ex-Ten Part Invention) and Hamish Stuart on drums (Ayers Rock, Wig World, Catholics).
 The album includes a cover version of "Cry Me a River" written by Arthur Hamilton.
 Blood Oranges the fourth studio album was released in April 2003 on Vitamin Records.
 The Age's Michael Dwyer described their sound as "sophisticated, sometimes jazz-tinted pop" while Oxley feels "It's quite a different album to Jerusalem Bay, and it was recorded differently.
 That one was much more organic and live.
 With Blood Oranges, Chris did a lot of work before we went into the studio, quite a lot of programming".
 Session musicians included Stuart, Michael Sheridan on guitar and Jonathan Zwartz on bass guitar.
 Vitamin Records promoted the album as being "Coloured by a strange, at times, dark playfulness, [it] is dotted throughout with classic sounding songs drawn from a number of pop influences.
 Lyrically thoughtful, deceptively simple".

 In April 2003 Sydney Morning Herald's John Shand reviewed their performance at The Basement, he found Oxley used "a lot of breath aerating [her] lovely voice.
 Unlike, say, Renée Geyer, however, this does not make it husky, but creates a soft-edged, whispering quality, which remains unaffected by volume, and which suggests innocence and sensuality in equal measure".
 In October that year ABC Radio National broadcast South Island on The Listening Room; South Island was a joint project by Oxley (performer) with Abrahams (composer and performer) and Sherre DeLys (text and sound design).

 In January 2008 Oxley and Abraham provided "a simply devastating performance of 'Embedded'" at a tribute concert for its deceased songwriter, David McComb of The Triffids.
 A documentary film, It's Raining Pleasure (2009), showcased the performances and included an interview with Oxley, it was screened at the Adelaide International Film Festival.

 Personal life

 As of July 2003 Melanie Oxley's domestic partner is former drummer and television producer, Angus Millar.
-Oxley is a mother of three children and outside her musical career she is a primary school teacher who has taught at Newtown Public School and Annandale Public School, in Sydney's inner west.
+Oxley is a mother of three children and outside her musical career she is a primary school teacher who has taught at Newtown Public School, Annandale Public School and Summer Hill Public School in Sydney's inner west.